Nafpaktos

-The modern municipality was incorporated in 1946, but merged into the larger Nafpaktia municipality in the 2010 reform.
+The modern municipality was incorporated in 1946, and later merged into the larger Nafpaktia municipality in the 2010 reform.
 Nafpaktos is now both the name of a municipal unit within Nafpaktia and of the town proper within the Nafpaktos unit.

 The municipal district has an area of 159,947 km2, with a population close to 20,000 as of 2011.

 The town is 9 km northeast of Antirrio, 18 km northeast of Patras, 35 km east of Missolonghi and 45 km southeast of Agrinio.
 The Greek National Road 48/E65 (Antirrio – Nafpaktos – Delphi – Livadeia) passes north of the town.
 It is the second largest town of Aetolia-Acarnania, after Agrinio.